 The school day begins at 7:45 AM.
-Kindergarten through 8th grade students may arrive as early as 7:00 AM but are expected to wait in the multi-purpose room (unless participating in a school-sponsored activity).
+Kindergarten through 12th grade students may arrive as early as 7:00 AM but are expected to wait in the multi-purpose room (K-8) or the 76 Gym (9-12), unless participating in a school-sponsored activity.
 Students in grades K-8 must not be left unattended early in the morning.
 Supervision is provided in the MPR beginning as early as 7:00 AM.
 Parents who arrive early with their children must wait with them until supervision is present.
 Students may not be dropped off earlier than 7:00 AM.
-Students may be dropped off in the carline side of the Lower School beginning at 7:15 AM.
+Students may be dropped off in the carline side of the Lower School, 7:15-7:43 AM.
 Upper school students who arrive early should wait in the Upper School Gym.
 At 7:30 AM, we will begin dismissing students to their classrooms or lockers.
 For safety reasons, students may not exit cars on Sawyer Brown Road.
-Students may be dropped off at the Western Hills campus at 7:30 AM.